bc3LC/rfasst/README.md

 - Shares to allocate emissions between Russia Eastern (RUE) and Russia Western (RUS)
 - Coefficients and/or counterfactual values for exposure-response functions applied to estimate adverse health and agricultural impacts.
 - Baseline moratlity rates.
-- Median values for the health impact economic assessment (Value of Statistical Life)
+- Values for the health impact economic assessment (e.g., Value of Statistical Life)
 - Other